-- Slow: Jiangshi roll a d4 for their running die instead of a d6. - Undead: +2 Toughness; +2 to recover from being Shaken; no additional damage from called shots; immune to disease and poison; does not suffer wound modifiers. - Weakness (Prayer): Prayers written on rice paper can be attached to a jiangshi to render it immobile.
-The attacker must make a called shot to the head to plant the parchment.
+- Sire: Each time a victim suffers a Wound from a jiangshi's bite, he must make a Vigor roll or suffer the jiangshi curse.
+Those under the curse transform into a jiangshi themselves in 1d4 days.
+A victim of a hopping vampire bite who survives the attack isn't necessarily doomed.
+A traditional cure can be created by a healer familiar with the creature.
+This requires a Healing roll at -4. - Slow: Jiangshi roll a d4 for their running die instead of a d6.
+Running counts as an action for a jiangshi. - Undead: +2 Toughness; +2 to recover from being Shaken; no additional damage from Called Shots; immune to disease and poison; ignores 1 point of Wound penalties. - Weakness (Prayer): Prayers written on rice paper can be attached to a jiangshi to render it immobile.
+The attacker must make a Called Shot to the head to plant the parchment.
 On a success, the vampire is paralyzed.
 A strong wind can easily dislodge the paper. - Weakness (Rice): Sticky rice sprinkled on the floor burns a hopping vampire's feet.
 Each round it stands on the rice, even if only for a moment, it suffers 2d4 damage.